vaibhavi2829/Project-Bank-Loan-Of-Customers/README.md

 ##### Power BI Desktop , Tableau , MySQL , Excel

+ ( <br> )

 #### Methodologies:
-I have used Power Query Editor to make necessary ETL transformations to my dataset so that I can perform my visualizations in simplified manner.
+Used Power Query Editor to make necessary ETL transformations to my dataset so that I can perform my visualizations in simplified manner.
 Usage of MySQL to retrieve the required columns for a specific KPI and then made visualizations in PowerBI , Tableau.